-Background: The Research Advisory Committee on Gulf War Veterans' Illnesses was created by Congress in 1998, and first appointed by Secretary of Veterans Affairs Anthony J. Principi in January, 2002.
-The mission of the Committee is to make recommendations to the Secretary of Veterans Affairs on government research relating to the health consequences of military service in the Southwest Asia theater of operations during the Persian Gulf War.
-According to its charter, the guiding principle for the work of the Committee shall be the premise that the fundamental goal of Gulf War-related government research is to improve the health of ill Gulf War veterans.
+Background: The Research Advisory Committee on Gulf War Veterans' Illnesses was created by Congress in 1998 in section 104 of Public Law 105-368, which modified section 707 of Public Law 102-585, and was first appointed by Secretary of Veterans Affairs Anthony J. Principi in January, 2002.
+The Committee was established to provide advice proposed research studies, research plans, or research strategies relating to the health consequences of military service in the Southwest Asia theater of operations during the Persian Gulf War.
+According to its charter, the guiding principle for the work of the Committee shall be the premise that the fundamental goal of Gulf War-related government research is to improve the health of ill Gulf War Veterans.
 The Research Advisory Committee on Gulf War Veterans Illnesses has provided valuable insights and support to VA on behalf of Veterans, and VA is extremely grateful for its continuing commitment to the Nation.